Today, and in a world as globalized as ours, everything related to privacy and the rights of Internet users has to be taken very seriously.

-For example, you are compiling which pages they visit the most, from which city and country, the language they speak, the device they use to view your website …
+For example, you compile which pages they visit the most, from which city and country, the language they speak, the device they use to view your website.

-If after viewing the information of your social networks on your website (the embedded timelines, the like button on your website, etc.) and the visitor has any type of interaction with these elements, you will already be collecting their personal data (their social profiles).
+If, after viewing the information of your social networks on your website (the embedded timelines, the like button on your website, etc.) and the visitor has any interaction with these elements, you will already be collecting their data (their social profiles).

-I know you think that it doesn’t matter what you put on this specific page on your website, because nobody reads it.
+We know you think that it doesn’t matter what you put on this specific page on your website because nobody reads it.

 But there is the double side of the coin.

-This page is so important, because whoever reads it is because they are really interested in knowing what it says … and why?
-Because usually who is so interested … It is because he is angry with you for any reason, and wants to seek legal tickling.
+This page is so essential because whoever reads it is interested in knowing what it says and why?
+Because usually he or she is so curious.
+It is because he is angry with you for any reason and wants to seek legal tickling.

-Obviously I can’t tell you exactly what to put, because it depends on your page and what you have on it in relation to the personal data of your visits or users, but I can tell you which elements you should mention yes or yes, so that you have backs covered.
+We can’t tell you exactly what to put because it depends on your page and what you have on it concerning the personal data of your visits or users, but we can tell you which elements you should mention so that you have backs covered.

 - Say what data you are collecting.

-- Say where on the web this data is collected.
+- Also, say from where on the web this data is collected.

-- Say what purpose is to collect said data.
+- Say what purpose is to collect the data.

-- Say how said data is collected (forms, cookies, etc.).
+- Say how the data is collected (forms, cookies, etc.).

-- You have to have a link to the cookies page (take a look at this article on Cookies in WordPress )
+- You have to have a link to the cookies-page

-- You have to indicate to the user who visits you, that at any time they can exercise their right to ask you to delete all the data you have about him or her.
+- Then you have to indicate to the user who visits you that at any time, they can exercise their right to ask you to delete all the data you have about them.

-- You have to clearly indicate who you are, your contact information, tax information (if you are a company) and what is the best way to contact you.
+- You have to indicate who you are, your contact information, tax information (if you are a company), and the best way to contact you.

-This page contains a kind of template that you have to finish filling out and publishing on your own.
+This page contains a template that you have to finish filling out and publishing on your own.